-We’ve talked about the importance of empathy for modern employers, and providing caregiver leave (beyond parental leave) is a crucial way to show up empathetically for your employees.
-Beyond building goodwill and showing that you care about your team members, paid caregiver leave is also important for ensuring an equitable workplace.
-For example, because some state entitlements already include caregiver leave, you may have a California-based employee entitled to paid leave, whereas someone in Wyoming would be unable to take paid leave for the same reason.
+Providing caregiver leave (beyond parental leave) as a benefit is a crucial way to show up with empathy for your employees.
+Beyond building goodwill, paid caregiver leave is also important for ensuring an equitable workplace.
+For example, because some state entitlements already include caregiver leave, you may have a California-based employee entitled to paid leave, whereas someone in Wyoming would be ineligible.
 Under the Family and Medical Leave Act (FMLA), employees are covered and able to take caregiver leave, but it isn’t paid.

 In this article, we’ll discuss what caregiver leave is, why your organization should implement a caregiver policy, and how to start writing it.
 We’ll also look at data from other organizations, states, and countries, which you can use to determine what you should be offering.

 After submitting the form you'll be automatically redirected to our policy generator that you can save to your own Google Drive or download as an Excel file.